zenml-io/zenml/docs/book/user-guide/production-guide/remote-storage.md

 {% endtab %}
 {% endtabs %}

+You will notice above that some artifacts are stored locally, while others are stored in a remote storage location.

 By connecting remote storage, you're taking a significant step towards building a collaborative and scalable MLOps workflow.
 Your artifacts are no longer tied to a single machine but are now part of a cloud-based ecosystem, ready to be shared and built upon.